Greginkansas/-openhab-openhab1wiki/Transformations.md

 The program must either be in the executable search path of the openHAB server or an absolute path can be used.

+Debugging:

+Turn on DEBUG logging for package `org.openhab.io.net.exec` in `logback.xml`.

 ### Java Script transformation service
 OpenHab supports transformation scripts written in Javascript.